vaishnavi070306-commits/Vaishnavi-G-s-D-P-001-course-work./README.md

 For this task, I have created a **portfolio webpage** using **HTML**.
 The purpose of the webpage is to showcase my profile, interests, projects, and social media profiles in a clean and professional manner.

 <img width="1889" height="909" alt="portfoliophoto pngfile" src="https://github.com/user-attachments/assets/2bf1b6ac-5c68-4f29-9b08-d11f3a78ccdc" />
-<br><br>

 # Task 8: Technical Report Writing

 I have written an article on brain-reading computers focusing on the use of brain computer interfaces in healthcare.
 The article explains how brain signals are captured, processed, and used to control robotic and assistive systems.
 It discusses applications in rehabilitation, prosthetics, and patient support.
 The completed article has been uploaded to the MARVEL website for reference.
-<br><br>

 # Task 9: Tinkercad

 In this task, a Tinkercad account was used to explore the simulation environment and example circuits.
 A circuit with an ultrasonic sensor was simulated to measure the distance between the sensor and an object, and the results were displayed on the serial monitor.
 The ultrasonic sensor works by sending sound waves and calculating the time taken for the echo to return.
 A basic radar system was also implemented by attaching a servo motor to the sensor, allowing it to rotate and detect objects over a wider area.
 This experiment helped in understanding distance measurement, servo control, and how these can be combined for object detection.
-<br><br>

 <img src="https://github.com/user-attachments/assets/ee988e03-9436-457f-bcb6-eee59867ea0c" width="800"/>

 [Tinkercad](https://www.tinkercad.com/things/49RVmJZ56W4/editel)
-<br><br>

 # Task 10: Speed Control of DC Motor

-A 5V DC motor was controlled using an Arduino UNO and an L298N motor driver to explore basic techniques of motor speed and direction control.
-The motor speed was varied using PWM signals, and the direction was adjusted through the H-Bridge connections.
-This experiment provided practical experience in connecting the hardware, configuring the motor driver, and using Arduino programming to control motor behavior effectively.
-The process helped in understanding the application of PWM and H-Bridge circuits in real-world motor control systems.
-<br><br>

 <img src="https://github.com/user-attachments/assets/4b69214b-91f5-4746-856c-899ac45919bf" width="500"/>

-The results showed that the motor responded smoothly to changes in PWM signals, allowing precise control over its speed.
-Forward and reverse motion was achieved reliably by switching the H-Bridge input pins, and the motor maintained stable operation across different speed settings.
-Recording the experiment confirmed that the setup worked as intended and demonstrated the practical effectiveness of using Arduino and L298N driver for DC motor control.
+A 5V DC motor was controlled using an Arduino UNO and L298N driver to demonstrate speed and direction control.
+PWM signals adjusted speed, while the H-Bridge enabled forward and reverse motion.
+The motor responded smoothly and operated reliably, confirming effective motor control using this setup.

 https://github.com/user-attachments/assets/027620da-2066-4655-9518-beb70d508167

-<br><br>

 # Task 11: LED Toggle Using ESP32

 In this task, I learnt the working of the ESP32 microcontroller and how to create a standalone web server using it.
 I configured the Arduino IDE to support the ESP32 board and successfully uploaded the program.
 An LED was interfaced with the ESP32 and controlled through a web-based interface.
 The web server hosted on the ESP32 allowed the LED to be toggled ON and OFF using a browser.
 This task helped me understand web-based control using a microcontroller and basic IoT implementation.
-<br><br>

 <img src="https://github.com/user-attachments/assets/a86bd521-9394-4d05-9a42-418ad1893e8c" width="400"/>
-<br><br>

 # Task 12: Soldering Prerequisites